TalEliyahu/LinkedIn-Unfollower/README.md

 You follow massive amounts of people and can't seem to get quality content from people you actually want to follow on?
-Now you bulk unfollow people or companies.
+Now you can bulk unfollow people or companies.

 Options: